opensvc/docs.opensvc.com/source/agent.migration.19.rst

 Remove the ``<OSVCETC>/{svcname}.cluster`` symlinks
 ===================================================

-As soon as OpenHA does not drive service anymore (no more hb resource), symlink ``<OSVCETC>/{svcname}.cluster`` can be removed
+As soon as OpenHA does not drive service anymore (no more hb resource), symlink ``<OSVCETC>/{svcname}.cluster`` is automatically removed.

 Remove the ``<OSVCETC>/{svcname}.stonith`` symlinks
 ===================================================

-As soon as OpenHA does not drive service anymore (no more hb resource), symlink ``<OSVCETC>/{svcname}.stonith`` can be removed
+As soon as OpenHA does not drive service anymore (no more hb resource), symlink ``<OSVCETC>/{svcname}.stonith`` is automatically removed.

 Set ``node.maintenance_grace_period``
 =====================================

 A node now announces its entering 'maintenance' upon clean daemon stop and restart.
+A node reboot is a clean stop too.
-Peer nodes won't try to take over the services which were running on this node until node.maintenance_grace_period is expired, so the services have a chance to be restarted on the same node after the maintenance is over.
+Peer nodes won't try to take over the services which were running on this node until ``node.maintenance_grace_period`` is expired, so the services have a chance to be restarted on the same node after the maintenance is over.

 .. note::

-    ``node.maintenance_grace_period`` default value is ``90`` seconds
+    ``node.maintenance_grace_period`` default value is ``60`` seconds

 Set ``node.rejoin_grace_period``
 ================================